somkal/dewdrops/README.md

 # [Dew Drops](http://sowmyakalyan.com/dewdrops)
-[Dew Drops] is the personal website for displaying personal art work of an self-taught artist.
+[Dew Drops] is the personal portfolio website for displaying personal art work of a self-taught artist.